|

 are located to the south of the extermination camp.)

-two stones placed at an angle to form a gate into the former
+Two stones placed at an angle to form a gate into the former

 camp, and in the foreground 6 memorial stones, set close together,

-which are located just beyond the stone with the map, shown in
+which are located just beyond the stone with the map.
+Each of the six stones is inscribed

 with a different language including Hebrew, English and Polish.